pinpox/gitea-matrix-bot/README.md

 [#gitea-matrix-bot:matrix.org](https://matrix.to/#/#gitea-matrix-bot:matrix.org)

+Status: This project is still in beta!
+You may encouter bugs, be sure to **report them** so they can be fixed!

 # Usage
 If you have already an instance of this bot running somewhere or someone is already hosting it publicly (lucky you!) and just want to add it to your room, this is how to create a webhook for your repository: